Mature2010/Scrapping_4chan/README.md

 Make a directory to download the images.

-Place the program scrapping_4chan.rb in this directory.
+Put the program scrapping_4chan.rb in the directory.

 run scrapping_4chan.rb